Nazi salute: Military use

 The Wehrmacht refused to adopt the Hitler salute officially and was able for a time to maintain its customs.
 A compromise edict from the Reich Defense Ministry, issued on 19 September 1933, required the Hitler salute of soldiers and uniformed civil servants while singing the "Horst-Wessel-Lied" and national anthem, and in non-military encounters both within and outside the Wehrmacht (for example, when greeting members of the civilian government).
 At all other times they were permitted to use their traditional salutes.
 However, according to (pre-Nazi) Reichswehr and Wehrmacht protocol, the traditional military salute was prohibited when the saluting soldier was not wearing a uniform headgear (helmet or cap).
 Because of this, all bareheaded salutes used the Nazi salute, making it de facto mandatory in most situations.
+It was also mandatory for civilians.

 Full adoption of the Hitler salute by the military was discussed in January 1944 at a conference regarding traditions in the military at Hitler's headquarters.
 Field Marshal Wilhelm Keitel, head of the Armed Forces, had expressed a desire to standardize the salute across all organizations in Germany.
 On 23 July 1944, several days after the failed assassination attempt, Goebbels suggested to Hitler that the military be ordered to fully adopt the Hitler salute as a show of loyalty, since Army officers had been responsible for the assassination attempt.
 Hitler approved the suggestion without emotion, and the order went into effect on 24 July 1944.

 On the night of 3 January 1942, Hitler stated the following about the compromise edict of 1933:

 I imposed the German salute for the following reason.
 I'd given orders, at the beginning, that in the Army I should not be greeted with the German salute.
 But many people forgot.
 Fritsch drew his conclusions, and punished all who forgot to give me the military salute, with fourteen days' confinement to barracks.
 I, in turn, drew my conclusions and introduced the German salute likewise into the Army.